orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md

 A use case for this is to submit the URL to a local confirmation page.
 The page can then link to the URL provided, and the user can download the PDF.

-*NOTE: When the PDF must be sent to a remote service, it is better to send the PDF binary directly using `content = "pdf"` .*
+*NOTE: When the PDF must be sent to a remote service, send the PDF binary directly with `content = "pdf"` .*

 ### Sending a TIFF URL